Uzair-Waseem-390/Uzair-Waseem-390/README.md

 I design and build backend infrastructure that scales from async task pipelines to multi tenant SaaS platforms to AI agent systems that replace entire manual workflows.

 My work sits at the intersection of **distributed systems**, **AI automation**, and **real world product engineering**.
-I care less about demo ready and more about production ready: FIFO-accurate ledgers, token revocable auth, and rate limiters that survive a spike, not just a screenshot.
+I care less about demo ready and more about production ready: FIFO accurate ledgers, token revocable auth, and rate limiters that survive a spike, not just a screenshot.

 As Technical Team Lead at **GazaBridge**, I've grown beyond writing backend code, I now own the full site end to end, lead a team of engineers, and run the platform's social media presence.
 I still ship code daily, but the job now is also about setting direction, reviewing my team's work, and making sure the product and the brand move together.